-The extreme values for the OCR1x Register represents special cases when generating a PWM waveform output in the phase correct PWM mode.
-If the OCR1x is set equal to BOTTOM the output will be continuously low and if set equal to TOP the output will be set to high for non-inverted PWM mode.
+The extreme values for the OCRnx Register represent special cases when generating a PWM waveform output in the phase correct PWM mode.
+If the OCRnx is set equal to BOTTOM the output will be continuously low and if set equal to TOP the output will be set to high for non-inverted PWM mode.
 For inverted PWM the output will have the opposite logic values.

-If OCR1A is used to define the TOP value (WGM13:0 = 9) and COM1A1:0 = 1, the OC1A output will toggle with a 50% duty cycle.
+If OCRnA is used to define the TOP value (WGMn3:0 = 9) and COMnA1:0 = 1, the OCnA Output will toggle with a 50% duty cycle.

-Timer/Counter Timing Diagrams The Timer/Counter is a synchronous design and the timer clock (clk{T1}) is therefore shown as a clock enable signal in the following figures.
-The figures include information on when Interrupt Flags are set, and when the OCR1x Register is updated with the OCR1x buffer value (only for modes utilizing double buffering).
-Figure 41 shows a timing diagram for the setting of OCF1x.
+Timer/Counter Timing Diagrams

+The Timer/Counter is a synchronous design and the timer clock (clk{Tn}) is therefore shown as a clock enable signal in the following figures.
+The figures include information on when interrupt flags are set, and when the OCRnx Register is updated with the OCRnx buffer value (only for modes utilizing double buffering).
+Figure 55 shows a timing diagram for the setting of OCFnx.